webcrumbs/javascript-crumbs-slides/chapters/functions/Readme.md

 ### Function as values

-#### Functions are objects

-JavaScript functions are a special kind of object with two important features:
+Since JavaScript functions are object:

-* they contain code
-* they are executable (can be invoked)

-and because they are objects:

 * they can be assigned to variables or object properties
 * they can be passed to functions